Dr Nick Malleson

-Dr Malleson is an Associate Profressor in Geographical Information Science and a member of the Centre for Spatial Analysis and Policy (CSAP).
+Dr Malleson is a Professor of Spatial Science and a member of the Centre for Spatial Analysis and Policy (CSAP).
 His primary research interest is in developing spatial computer models of social phenomena with a particular focus on crime simulation and models of urban areas.

 For the latest research updates see:

 - The Multi Agent Systems and Simulation (MASS) research group